The Digital Diary Revolution: Beyond the Paper Page

 Cortisol, Journaling, and Your Nervous System

 There's another layer worth examining: anonymity.
-Research into digital self-disclosure suggests that people express more authentically when they perceive lower social judgment, a phenomenon sometimes called the "True Self" effect.
+It's easier to be honest when you aren't bracing for judgment; anyone who has told a stranger on a long flight something they couldn't say at the dinner table knows the mechanism.
 Digital journals, often password-protected and entirely private, reduce the social performance anxiety that can quietly sabotage honest paper journaling.

 Then there's the blank page problem.
 Paper offers no scaffolding, and for many people, that blankness triggers avoidance.
 Digital apps typically offer prompts, templates, and gentle nudges that lower the barrier to entry dramatically.